aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/insert-a-comment-into-a-word-processing-document/_index.md

 ﻿---
 title: Insert a Comment into a Word Processing Document
-description: "Aspose.Words for .NET enables you to insert a comment into a word document easily and fast instead of using Open XML SDK."
+description: "Aspose.Words for .NET allows you to insert a comment into a word document easily and fast instead of using Open XML SDK."
 type: docs
 weight: 180
 url: /net/insert-a-comment-into-a-word-processing-document/